matthiasmullie/scrapbook/README.md

 Initiate a transaction: this will defer all writes to real cache until commit() is called.

+Transactions can be nested.
+A new transaction can be begin while another is already in progress.
+Committing the nested transaction will apply the changes to the one that was already in progress.
+Changes will only be committed to cache once the original transaction is committed.
+Rolling back a nested transaction will only roll back those changes and leave changes in the parent transaction alone.

 ### commit(): bool

-Commits all deferred updates to real cache.
+Commits the deferred updates to real cache.
 If the any write fails, all subsequent writes will be aborted & all keys that had already been written to will be deleted.